adyan5786/Creative-Agency-Website/README.md

 - **Home Page:** Attractive and engaging landing section to introduce your agency.
 - **Service Listings:** Clearly presents the range of services offered.
 - **Portfolio Gallery:** Interactive gallery for showcasing previous work.
-- **Testimonials:** Section to display client feedback and reviews.
 - **Contact Form:** Easy-to-use form for client inquiries.
 - **Responsive Design:** Optimized for all devices—desktops, tablets, and smartphones.
 - **User-Friendly Interface:** Minimal and modern design for smooth navigation.